coder1598/BanListCron/README.md

 ## Overview
 ------------

-This project is a Python-based script that fetches the security ban list from the National Stock Exchange of India (NSE) and sends it to a Zoho Cliq bot and channel.
+This is a Python-based script that fetches the security ban list from the National Stock Exchange of India (NSE) and sends it to a Zoho Cliq bot and channel.
 The script is designed to run daily, skipping holidays, and uses a GitHub Actions workflow to automate the process.

 ## Requirements
 ---------------